VMjack64/SOC-Homelab/PART10.md

 ![](/screenshots/212.png)

 ## It’s Investigating Time!
-With an updated dashboard on hand, it’s finally time to start the real show: Actually doing some log investigating!
-I’ll be focusing on the SSH authentication activity in this part, but I will deal with the RDP activity in the next part.
-Before getting things rolling, I did a couple of preliminaries:
-I exposed the Linux instance to the internet throughout September 22 to generate additional telemetry to analyze.
-After removing the test tickets, I generated two tickets in osTicket manually by running two curl commands in MYDFIR-Splunk’s CLI:
+Now that my **Authentication Activity** dashboard has gotten some upgrades and I have event logs on hand, it’s finally time to start the real show of this lab: Actually doing investigative log analysis!
+Starting things out, I'd like to investigate the SSH authentication activity.
+Before getting things rolling, I did a couple things.
+First, I exposed the Linux server to the internet throughout September 22 to generate additional telemetry.
+Next, after removing the test tickets in osTicket, I generated two tickets for the software manually by running two curl commands in MYDFIR-Splunk’s CLI: